How to Remove a Late Payment from Your Credit Reports

 Once your credit card is a full 90 days past due, the lender will often decide to sell the account to a collection agency and mark it as a charge-off.
-This means that the creditor has declared that the debt is unlikely to be repaid, and it’s extremely bad for your credit.
+This means that the creditor has declared that the card debt is unlikely to be repaid, and it’s extremely bad for your credit.

 Listen to credit expert John Ulzheimer explain when late payments will show up on credit reports.
 He describes what credit card issuers are thinking in these situations, and why you might see a 90-day late payment without seeing any 30 or 60-day late payments.

 TL;DR — it’s bad.

-Your payment history accounts for 35% of your FICO credit scores.
+Your payment history accounts for 35% of your FICO scores.
 That makes it the largest single category in the calculation of your credit scores.
 When a lender extends a line of credit, like a credit card, they want to know that they’ll be paid back on time.
 So your record of previous payments, good or bad, is very important to them.

 A late payment can remain on your credit reports for up to seven years after the date it was reported.
 The effects it has will largely depend on the other elements in your credit profile.

-If you have excellent credit, with a spotless record of timely payments except for this one mistake, a single late payment typically won’t drop you down to the bad credit range.
+If you have excellent credit, with a spotless record of timely payments except for this one mistake, a single late payment won’t typically leave you with a bad credit rating.
 But it will likely have a very noticeable effect.
-If this isn’t your first late payment the impact might be greater, causing your credit scores to fall to average or below.
+If this isn’t your first time making alate payment the impact might be greater, causing your credit scores to fall to average or below.

 There are three important facts to know about how late payments impact your credit scores: